Suikoden Demon Century Anime Review

 The "Suikoden" of the title refers to a famous work of classic Chinese literature, "The Water Margin."
 Written in the 16th century, it tells the tale of a heroic bandit (loosely based on a historical figure) who gathers a group of 108 outlaws imbued with 108 spirits.

-In modern times, it has been adapted into a number of martial arts films, both Japanese and Chinese TV series, and several video games--both the early Koei title for the NES and several computer systems, Bandit Kings of Ancient China, and the long-running fantasy-themed Gensou Suikoden series from Konami for the PlayStation and PS2.
+In modern times, it has been adapted into a number of martial arts films, TV series in both Japan and China, and several video games--both Bandit Kings of Ancient China (an early Koei title for the NES and several computer systems), and the long-running fantasy-themed Gensou Suikoden series from Konami for the PlayStation and PS2.

-Note that the Suikoden III manga series by Aki Shimizu (available in English from Tokyopop) is directly based on the game of the same title.
+Note that the Suikoden III manga series by Aki Shimizu (available in English from Tokyopop) is directly based on the game of the same title, not this.

 US DVD Review